 Your coverage under the Income Protection Plan ends when you retire.
 Coverage ends on your last day on the payroll as an active employee.

-If your position is assigned to a negotiating unit that provides Life/Accident and Sickness Insurance through a union Employee Benefit Fund and you have coverage under that program, contact your union Employee Benefit Fund for information about your right to continue that insurance after you are separated from State service.
+If your position is assigned to a negotiating unit that provides Life/Accident and Sickness Insurance through a union Employee Benefit Fund and you have coverage under that program, contact your union Employee Benefit Fund for information about your right to continue that insurance.

 If you are an M/C employee with Accident and Sickness Insurance, there are no conversion rights for this coverage.
 You may not continue it when you retire.